-Vegan Pomp - When Becoming Too Radical For What You Believe In Goes Terribly Wrong And Becomes Off Putting
+Are you an Annoying Vegan? - When Becoming Too Radical For What You Believe In Goes Wrong

 We can start by examining the aesthetics of the vegan life.
 In the United States, the wellness scene as a whole looks a lot like thin white women in expensive leggings drinking green smoothies.
 Brands like Whole Foods, Lululemon, and your local juice bars and yoga studios have cemented an association between wellness and high cost, which leaves the vast majority of Americans feeling, if not literally being, excluded.
 Except for those of us who have the freedom to defy it, there are cultural and commercial forces at hand putting deep health in a microcosmic glass box and reserving it for the elite.
 These forces start at the lobbying interests of the meat and dairy industries and go far beyond the way people culturally identify meat as a symbol of hospitality and abundance.
 The longer those on the inside insist that these forces do not exist, or lose touch with the difficulties of a drastic diet change, the longer the option to be vegan will remain out of the majority’s hand.